PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

-Generally, the contents of `question.html` will appear in the question panel`, submission panel, and answer panel.
-To prevent content from being displayed in the submission panel and answer panel, surround that content with the `<pl-question-panel>` tags.
+Generally, the contents of `question.html` will appear in the question panel, submission panel, and answer panel.
+To prevent content from being displayed in the submission panel and answer panel (so, only in the question panel), surround that content with the `<pl-question-panel>` tags.

 #### Example implementations